Sport Psychology – A Brief History

 Coleman Griffith

-It was Coleman Griffith (right) who really put sport psychology on the map.
+Coleman Griffith (right) put sport psychology on the map.
 His two classic publications in the 1920s are ‘must reads’ for anyone interested in History of Sport Psychology.

-I like my history, I always have.
-One of the most interesting modules that I did during my psychology undergraduate degree at The University of Leeds in the late 90s was ‘The History of Psychotherapy’.
-From memory this course didn’t look back at different types of psychology.
-Instead it just covered general trends from the past.
-This led me to do my own research into the history of sport psychology as we know it today.
+I like my history; I always have.
+One of the most exciting modules I did during my psychology undergraduate degree at The University of Leeds in the late 90s was ‘The History of Psychotherapy’.
+From memory, this course didn’t look back at different types of psychology.
+Instead, it just covered general trends from the past.
+This led me to research the history of sport psychology as we know it today.

 The Pioneers of Sport Psychology

-The real origins of sport psychology had very little to do with traditional psychotherapy.
+The actual origins of sport psychology had little to do with traditional psychotherapy.
 In the early days, sport psychology was almost entirely about performance enhancement and building on existing strengths.

-The real start of sport psychology as a specialisation was almost exactly 100 years ago.
-In 1921 baseballer Babe Ruth was tested at Columbia University in order to try and find out what made him so good.
-Many of the findings proved that his excellent boiled down to mental superiorities more than technical or physical ones.
+The actual start of sport psychology as a specialisation was over a hundred years ago.
+In 1921, baseballer Babe Ruth was tested at Columbia University to discover what made him so good.
+Many of the findings proved that his excellence boiled down to mental superiorities more than technical or physical ones.
 Sport psychology as a field, a specialty was born, when the below article was published.

-A few years later, psychologist Walter Miles conducted a number of studies that focused on how to optimise the performance of American footballer during training.
+A few years later, psychologist Walter Miles conducted several studies that focused on optimising American footballers’ performance during training.

 The Psychology of Coaching

 In 1928 the Psychology of Athletics was published and two years later Griffith wrote The Psychology of Coaching.
 For good reason he’s regarded as the father of modern sport psychology.
-I actually own a first edition of the ‘Psychology of Coaching: a Study of Coaching Methods From the Point of Psychology’.
-I stumbled across a copy in an antique store about 20 years ago.
-This book is one of the reasons why I am so passionate about working one on one with sporting coaches.
+I own a first-edition copy of the ‘Psychology of Coaching: a Study of Coaching Methods From the Point of Psychology’.
+I stumbled across a copy in an antique store about 25 years ago.
+This book is one of the reasons why I am so passionate about working one-on-one with sporting coaches.

 There is still a lot of hesitation amongst sporting coaches about working directly with a psychologist.
 Yet those who ‘give it a crack’ tend to be richly rewarded.
-If you are a sporting coach a good way to ‘dip your toes in the water’ is by completing our MTQ-C online.
+If you are a sporting coach, an excellent way to ‘dip your toes in the water’ is to complete our MTQ-C online.

 ‘Exercise’ Psychology Wants In